RETREAT CENTERS, CAMPS & CONFERENCE CENTERS

 However, unlike most nonprofits, a majority of their income is usually generated from users - those who pay to come to enjoy their facilities and attend programs.
 Additionally, retreat centers offer natural places apart for relaxation, inspiration and renewal, and thus manage not only an organization and a staff, but also buildings and land.
 Many sites have dozens of structures - buildings, pools, challenge courses - and often hundreds (if not thousands) of acres of forest, trails, streams, and/or lakes.
 Like businesses, retreat centers must deliver the best ‘product’ in the most efficient way to their paying customers, as there is plenty of competition.

 Crucial to success is a healthy, integrative interplay of staffing, facility management, programming, finances, fund-raising, Board governance and marketing.
-Because of this, retreat centers are considered to be the most complex nonprofits to manage.
+Because of this, retreat centers are considered to be some of the most complex nonprofits to manage.
 We often refer to retreat centers as “quasi-business nonprofits”.

 Having successfully run two retreat centers ourselves, we know the myriad of challenges involved in keeping one sustainable.
 Because we inherited two endangered centers, we had to balance invigorating all the facets of management in the perfect timing for each.
 Since succeeding in transforming both centers into thriving organizations, we have dedicated ourselves to helping other centers flourish in their crucial work.